TheDancingClown/shoppinglist/README.md

 # Shopping List

 A simple project to learn Redux Toolkit within React Native and Expo.

-In order to save food wastage, the app will allow a user to enter an ingredient and the list of recipes will dynamically change as the search is narrowed.
-Meals can be added to a shopping list and a second screen will list all combined ingredients common to the added meals.
+The app allows a user to search by ingredient and return a list of recipes that contain the ingredient.
+Meals can be added to a shopping list and a second screen will list all necessary ingredients combined and their quantities.

 ![recipesScreenshot](./src/assets/images/recipesScreenshot.png)